-- Select New job, name the job, and then select whether to migrate Windows servers and clusters or Linux servers that use Samba.
+Select New job, name the job, and then select whether to migrate Windows servers and clusters or Linux servers that use Samba.
 Then select OK.

 If you're migrating from a Windows server or cluster, on the Enter credentials page, type admin credentials that work on the servers you want to migrate from, and then select Next.